DorukCem/Lox-Interpeter/README.md

 # How to use

-To run a REPL session run main
+To run a REPL session: Run main
 ```
 .\main
 ```